 - Provide patients and their families with better understanding of their condition and choices for care and assistance.

-- Give relief and expert treatment from distressing symptoms such as pain, nausea, shortness of breath, extreme tiredness, constipation and difficulty sleeping.
+- Offer relief and treatment for distressing symptoms such as pain, nausea, shortness of breath, extreme tiredness, constipation and difficulty sleeping.

-- Integrate emotional, psychological and spiritual support for patient and family.
+- Integrate emotional, psychological and spiritual support for the patient and family.